Tips and tools to help you protect your data and communications.

-Depending on who your adversaries are, under some circumstances this list might be something you want to destroy after you’re done threat modeling.
+Depending on who your adversaries are, under some circumstances this list might be something you want to destroy after you’re done security planning.

-There are many ways that an adversary can threaten your data.
+There are many ways that an adversary could gain access to your data.
 For example, an adversary can read your private communications as they pass through the network, or they can delete or corrupt your data.

-Threat modeling involves understanding how bad the consequences could be if an adversary successfully attacks one of your assets.
+Security planning involves understanding how bad the consequences could be if an adversary successfully gains access to one of your assets.
 To determine this, you should consider the capability of your adversary.
-For example, your mobile phone provider has access to all your phone records and thus has the capability to use that data against you.
+For example, your mobile phone provider has access to all your phone records.
 A hacker on an open Wi-Fi network can access your unencrypted communications.
 Your government might have stronger capabilities.